Forterre: Geography

 The Forterre is neighbored by the Puisaye to the west and northwest, the Auxerrois to the northeast, the Yonne river valley to the east, and the hills of Nivernais to the south.

 Its main town is Courson-les-Carrières.
 Significant villages include Bouhy, Druyes-les-Belles-Fontaines, Etais-la-Sauvin, Ouanne, and Thury.

 It is traversed by the water divide between the respective catchment areas of the Loire and the Seine.
 The Loing, a significant tributary of the Seine, has its source in the Forterre, in Sainte-Colombe-sur-Loing.

-Today the Forterre is bypassed by major infrastructures, but that was not always the case.
+Today Forterre is bypassed by major infrastructures, but that was not always the case.
 The local topography still has traces of the Roman road between Auxerre (Autissiodorum) and Entrains-sur-Nohain (Intaranum), and of a 19th-century railroad, the Triguères-Surgy Line, most of which was dismantled in 1943 by German occupation forces to supply rails to the Russian front.
 The viaduct of Druyes is the railroad's most spectacular local legacy.

-The Forterre's terrain is comparatively dry and stands in contrast to the neighboring Puisaye with its lakes, rivers and forests.
+Forterre's terrain is comparatively dry and stands in contrast to the neighboring Puisaye with its lakes, rivers and forests.

 Lying mid-way between Sancerre and Chablis, it used to be a wine-producing region.
 One late-medieval chronicle records a vineyard planted in the 1450s in Perreuse by Antoine de Chabannes, lord of Puisaye.
 The Forterre's grapevines, however, were ravaged by the early-20th-century outbreak of phylloxera.
 Recent attempts have been made to revive wine production, with grapes including Pinot noir, César, Pinot gris, Chardonnay, Pinot blanc and Sauvignon blanc.

 Administration

-Apart from its southwestern tip (Bouhy) in the département of Nièvre, the Forterre's territory is overwhelmingly in the Yonne département, and within it in the Canton of Vincelles since the latest cantonal redistricting took effect in 2015.
-The same Canton also includes parts of the Puisaye to the west of the Forterre, and of the Yonne valley to its east including its seat in Vincelles.
+Apart from its southwestern tip (Bouhy) in the département of Nièvre, the Forterre's territory is overwhelmingly in the Yonne département, and within it in the canton of Vincelles following the cantonal redistricting round of 2015.
+The same canton also includes parts of the Puisaye to the west of the Forterre, and of the Yonne valley to its east including its seat in Vincelles.

-All of the Forterre is within the Communauté de communes de Puisaye-Forterre, established on 1 January 2017, of which it constitutes the southeastern third.
+All of Forterre lies within the Communauté de communes de Puisaye-Forterre, established on 1 January 2017, of which it constitutes the southeastern third.

-Together with neighboring Puisaye, the Forterre has always been a borderland between different counties, provinces and later administrative regions within France.
+Together with neighboring Puisaye, Forterre has always been a borderland between different counties, provinces and later administrative regions within France.
 In the High Middle Ages it was on the border between the counties of Nevers and Auxerre.
 During the Hundred Years' War it found itself between the warring duchies of Berry and Burgundy in the Armagnac–Burgundian Civil War, then at the intersection between the respective domains of Charles VII and Henry VI as rival claimants to the French throne and of Duke Philip the Good of Burgundy.
 By the end of the Ancien Régime the Forterre was divided between Orléanais, Nivernais and the Duchy of Burgundy, with Champagne immediately to the north.